iotaledger/goshimmer/docs/001-mana_proposal.md

 By adding these fields to the signed transaction, `valuetransfers/packages/transaction` should be modified.
  - The three new fields should be added to the transaction essence.
  - Marshalling and unmarshalling of a transaction should be modified.
+ - For calculating `Base Mana 1` values, `mana module` should be able to derive from a transaction the nodes which received pledged `Base Mana 1` as a consequence of the consumed inputs of the transaction.
+Therefore, a lookup function should be exposed from the value tangle that given an `input`, returns the `pledgedNodeID` of the transaction creating the input.

 **Open Question:**